richardashe/SimpleAPI/README.md

 Taken from https://www.thepolyglotdeveloper.com/2015/10/create-a-simple-restful-api-with-node-js/

 To run:
-cd c:\stash\SimpleAPI (or wherever SimpleAPI is located) node app.js
+Open a cmd tool

-Then open a browser and go to: http://localhost:3000/
+cd c:\SimpleAPI (or wherever SimpleAPI is located) npm install node app.js

-This will call the "/" endpoint
+Then open a browser and go to: http://localhost:3000/ to call the "/" endpoint

 Go to http://localhost:3000/account
-to call the "/account" endpoint
+to call the "/account" endpoint.

 All endpoints are in the routes/routes.js file.